 EDIUS has good titling built-in as standard, using QuickTitler, which can do static, rolling and crawling titles.
 It also come with NewBluue Titler Pro for high quality animated titles.
 There are also other options you can add on such as the excellent animated title program, VisTitle.

 Ideally I like to add an extra device to an editing system for two reasons:

 - To playback your edits onto a proper video monitor, rather than rely on the “preview” quality display from the graphic card.

 - To let you capture video through analogue, HDMI or SDI.

 Playback to a TV or video monitor

 EDIUS can play back video full screen on a computer monitor without any additional hardware.
 Modern graphic cards will let you have 3 monitors attached so you could conceivably have two screens showing the EDIUS interface and a third with a full screen playback of the video, however, this will always be the playback of a graphic card rather than a proper video image.
-The image may sometimes “tear”, the colour and brightness levels will differ from a proper video device and it will always be a progressive picture.
+The image may sometimes “tear”, although it has to be said that EDIUS has one of the most reliable full screen playbacks I have used.
+The colour and brightness levels will differ slightly from a proper video device (because computer screens are RGB and not YUV) and it will always be a progressive picture.